European hip-hop: Republic of Macedonia

-One of the most successful hip hop acts in the country is SAF (Sakam Afro Frizura) formed in 1993.
-It consists of the emcees Smilen Dimitrov and Mitko Gaštarovski aka Pikisipi, as well as the band's backing DJ and turntablist, Goce Trpkov.
+One of the most successful hip-hop acts in the country is SAF (Sakam Afro Frizura) formed in 1993.
+It consists of the emcees Smilen Dimitrov and Mitko Gaštarovski a.k.a.
+Pikisipi, as well as the band's backing DJ and turntablist, Goce Trpkov.
 In 1996 they released their well-known anti-drug abuse theme called Miss Stone.
 Its title is a pun between the historical person Miss Stone, the US missionary who met Jane Sandanski in Macedonia in the 1900s, and the phrase stoned.
 As the group became critically acclaimed, in the following year they started a music TV show called Hiphop teza.
-They released their debut album titled Safizam in 2001 and played a promotional concert with the prominent US hip hop band Das EFX as a support act.
+They released their debut album titled Safizam in 2001 and played a promotional concert with the prominent US hip-hop band Das EFX as a support act.

-Prominent Macedonian hip hop artists in the 2000s include: Da Džaka Nakot, Legijata, Klan Istok, Edinstvena opcija, Puka kozmetika, Green Out, Speeding Bee, Str2 and many others.
+Prominent Macedonian hip-hop artists in the 2000s include: Da Džaka Nakot, Legijata, Klan Istok, Edinstvena opcija, Puka kozmetika, Green Out, Speeding Bee, Str2 and many others.

 The early 1990s saw the emergence of many Macedonian pop-rap artists influenced by the then-popular MC Hammer and Vanilla Ice.
 These artists included for example the female solo singer Ena Veko, who released the LP "Bubački i gradski dzverki", and the duo Lastovica which consisted of Robert Sazdov and Vlado Janevski, who later became a solo pop singer and represented Macedonia in the Eurovision Song Contest in 1998.
 Behind most of these successful pop-rap acts was the prominent Macedonian composer and producer Toše Pop Simonov.
 The group Nulta Pozitiv was formed in parallel.
 Gradually they went more and more mainstream and became popular across the country, especially after recording the rap track nicknamed after the famous Macedonian folk song "Otvori go Pendžerčeto" ("Open the Window").
 It featured an unconventional refrain for a rap song sung by the notable folk music singer Mirko Mitrevski.
 They released an album titled Transfuzija.
 Later emerged another pop-rap artist Kristijan Gabrovski from Prilep nicknamed Risto Bombata after Afrika Bambaataa.
 He and his backing band became very popular across the country for their mix of rap, pop-rock and pop-folk.
 In the mid-1990s an offshoot of Nulta Pozitiv was the more harder-sounding group named Attack which released the famous song "Atentatot na Kiro" after the assassination-attempt on the then-President of the Republic of Macedonia Kiro Gligorov in 1995.
 Later, one of the former Nulta Pozitiv members, Darko Dimitrov rose to a prominent Macedonian composer and producer.
 Among others, he also worked with the late 1990s/early 2000s pop-rap artists such as Vrčak and Ugro.

 One of the first prominent Macedonian rap music festivals was the so-called "Rap'n'Roll" fest which was held in the early 1990s in MKC, the Youth Cultural Centre in Skopje, followed by many others.
-Currently Macedonia hosts many hip hop festivals featuring both domestic and foreign performers.
-A hip hop clubbing scene also exists.
+Currently Macedonia hosts many hip-hop festivals featuring both domestic and foreign performers.
+A hip-hop clubbing scene also exists.